oracle/graalpython/docs/user/Jython.md

-# Jython Compatibility
+# Jython Migration Guide

 Most Jython code that uses Java integration will be based on a stable Jython release, and these only come in Python 2.x versions.
 GraalVM's Python runtime, in contrast, is only targeting Python 3.x.
 Thus, GraalVM does not provide full compatibility with these earlier 2.x versions of Jython.

+Thus, a significant migration step will have to be to migrate all your code to Python 3.
+For Jython specific features, follow this document to learn about migration to GraalVM's Python runtime.

+Be adviced: some features of Jython have a negative impact on runtime performance, and thus are disabled by default.
+To make migration easier, we enable some features with a command line flag on GraalVM:
+`--python.EmulateJython`.

+### Importing
-Nonetheless, there are certain features of Jython's Java integration that we can offer similarly.
+There are certain features of Jython's Java integration that we also offer.
 Here is an example:

     >>> import java.awt as awt
     >>> win = awt.Frame()